 · Andy Jones (Director, Computational Biology Facility, https://www.liverpool.ac.uk/computational-biology-facility/; Twitter: @andy___jones) – https://www.liverpool.ac.uk/integrative-biology/staff/andrew-jones/

-Whilst predominantly based in Liverpool, where you will join a dynamic and collaborative group of research scientists, you will also spend time at the Bruker development site in Bremen.
+Whilst predominantly based in Liverpool, where you will join a dynamic and collaborative group of research scientists, you will also spend time at the Waters development site in Wilmslow.
 It is expected that the outcomes of this research will likely lead to several high impact publications and conference presentations.

 HOW TO APPLY

-In addition to the CV and covering letter, please email a completed copy of the Additional Details Form (Word document) to email@example.com, noting the additional details that are required for your application which are listed in this form.
+In addition to the above items, please email a completed copy of the Additional Details Form (as a Word document) to [Email Address Removed].
 A blank copy of this form can be found at: https://www.nld-dtp.org.uk/how-apply.